 The threat actors penetrate in a system through remote administration tools which included Metaspoilt Meterpreter to deploy the malware.
 The type of malware to be dumped depends upon the target, but the most prevalent are ransomware and Point-Of-Sale oriented malicious scripts.

+Through a newly developed Linux port of their new DNS command and control tool known as Anchor_DNS (which is now ported to a new Linux backdoor version called ‘Anchor_Linux‘), the campaign is now performing cross-platform attacks.
 This lightweight Linux malware is usually delivered as a zip file.
 Upon execution, the file impersonates cron job.
 Meanwhile, the backdoor obtains the public IP for the host and establish communication with the command-and-control server via DNS.

 The malware is a simple backdoor to drop other malicious payloads.
 But it was seen that a Windows TrickBot executable was also attached with the backdoor which was used to infect other Windows system on the same network via SMB shares and IPC.